-Mexico has stopped accepting Central American families “expelled” by U.S. along the border
+Mexico has stopped accepting Central American families ‘expelled’ by U.S. along the border

 “They’re saying Biden has given the green light,” said the official, who was not authorized to speak to reporters.

-The Biden administration said it is working as quickly as possible to undo Trump policies it considers harmful and inhumane, replacing them with an approach that is more welcoming to immigrants and offers protections to vulnerable groups seeking in need of safe refuge.
+The Biden administration said it is working as quickly as possible to undo Trump policies it considers harmful and inhumane, replacing them with an approach that is more welcoming to immigrants and offers protections to vulnerable groups seeking safe refuge.

 Biden officials say their message to migrants considering a journey is “this is not the time to come to the United States.”